McKizzle/AoS/README.md

 To build the application `cd` to the root directory of the project and run ``make build``.
 Once make has finished compiling the files the binary file __AoS__ should be in the __bin__ directory.

+## Documentation
+You can either navigate through the header files for the necessary documentation.
+Or you have the option to run ``make doxygen`` to run the doxygen command and build the documentation.

+In order to build the documentation make sure to run:

+    sudo apt-get install -qq -y doxygen

 ## Execution
-To execute the application simply run ``bin/AoS`` from the terminal.
+To execute the application simply run ``bin/AoS`` from the terminal in the root directory of the project.